colinc86/wrappederror/README.md

 #### Error and Context

-The error's `Error` method returns an inline string representation of the entire error chain.
+The error's `Error() string` method returns an inline string representation of the entire error chain.

 ```go
 // Print the entire error chain